 |

-THE SONG CATCHERpresented by Lyric FestApril 9, 2022 | 3:00pm | The American Philosophical Society April 10, 2022 | 3:00pm | Bryn Mawr Presbyterian Church Orchestra 2001 participated in this compelling production, featuring new, folk-inspired works by Gregory Brown, John Conahan, Michael Djupstrom, Melissa Dunphy, Jennifer Higdon, Allen Krantz, Gilda Lyons, Robert Maggio, Jeffrey Scott, and Benjamin P. Wenzelberg.
+THE SONG CATCHERpresented by Lyric FestApril 9, 2022 | 3:00pm | The American Philosophical Society April 10, 2022 | 3:00pm | Bryn Mawr Presbyterian Church Featuring new, folk-inspired works by Gregory Brown, John Conahan, Michael Djupstrom, Melissa Dunphy, Jennifer Higdon, Allen Krantz, Gilda Lyons, Robert Maggio, Jeffrey Scott, and Benjamin P. Wenzelberg.
 Orchestra 2001's participation in "The Song Catcher" funded by The Aaron Copland Fund for Music. |

 |